NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/export&import/import.md

-# How to import requirements in FRET
+# How to import requirements and variables in FRET

 FRET allows users to import requirements in two different formats: 1) CSV and 2) JSON.
+Fret allows users to import variables in the JSON format.
+An import JASON file can contain both requirements and variables.

-To import requirements, click the **downward arrow** button.
+To import requirements and variables, click the **downward arrow** button.
 ***
 <img src="../../screen_shots/Import-1.png">